ndsev/zserio/doc/ZserioUserGuide.md

 Enables/disables generation of type information code.
 By default is disabled.

-> This parameter is currently supported by Python generator only.

 **`-withUnusedWarnings|-withoutUnusedWarnings`**

 Enables/disables warnings for unused types.
 By default is disabled.